-How to Create a Candle Formula Step by Step
+How to Create a Candle Recipe Step by Step

 Struggling with candle math because it seems confusing or you find youtube tutorials that only show you how to pour but doesn’t go over how to make your own unique formula?

 If you answered yes to any of those questions, you are in the right place and I'm here to tell you that candle math is actually pretty easy.
 So if you survived 5th grade math, you can do this!
 This is post is intended to be a quick read to get you on your way to creating your first candle formula properly!
-This post will walk you step by step through how to create a candle formula.
-I will share two super easy formulas, one to get you going fast and one designed to reduce waste.
+Allow me to walk you step by step through how to create a candle formula.
+I will share two super easy formulas with you, one to get you going fast and one designed to reduce waste.

 If you are not a new candlemaker, please note that there are many ways to do candle math, so I encourage you to use the method that works best for you.